T3Voila/templavoilaplus/Documentation/SiteDevelopersManual/PageUserTsconfigReference/Index.rst

    Property
          newTVsiteTemplate

    Data type
          string

    Description
          Path to the xml template for the "New Site Wizard".
 The original used xml template is located in mod2/new\_tv\_site.xml,

          Example:mod.web\_txtemplavoilaplusCenter.newTVsiteTemplate =
          fileadmin/my\_new\_tv\_site.xml

    Default

-.. container:: table-row

-   Property
-         hideNewSiteWizard

-   Data type
-         boolean

-   Description
-         If set, the “New Site Wizard” won't be rendered

-   Default
-         Not set

 .. ###### END~OF~TABLE ######